Data sourced from public government registers. Always verify directly with Access Canberra before making hiring decisions. Read full disclaimer.

 1

-Australian Capital Territory Demolisher Licensing Overview
+Demolisher Licensing in Australian Capital Territory

-AC Regulatory Overview
+Access Canberra — Regulatory Overview

 As of February 2026, Access Canberra oversees 2 licensed demolishers across Australian Capital Territory, covering 2 licence classes.
 This represents one of the most comprehensive licensing regimes in Australia, designed to protect consumers and maintain industry standards.